A New Era of Enforcement, Contributed by Natalie Roberts, Lawrence Graham LLP

 The Bribery Act 2010 has been hailed as the biggest overhaul of Britain’s bribery laws in more than a century and brings the UK’s anti-corruption laws into line with North America and Europe.
 Big businesses with multiple offices and international operations are most at risk in areas such as the new corporate offence of failing to prevent bribery, facilitation payments and director liability.

 Individuals can be sentenced to a maximum of 10 years for paying or receiving a bribe and companies can face fines and possibly also a permanent ban from tendering for government contracts across the EU.
-The Bribery Act has now been in force for just over a month, but a QBE survey shows that half of businesses have taken no action at all.
+The Bribery Act has now been in force for two months, but a QBE survey shows that half of businesses have taken no action at all.